Bob and Dolores Hope Estate

 In June 2018, the Los Angeles Times reported that Los Angeles businessman Ron Burkle purchased the historic Bob and Dolores Hope Estate.
 The Conservancy is encouraged to hear that Burkle, former owner of Frank Lloyd Wright’s Ennis House, has purchased the estate.
 We encourage Mr. Burkle to renew the effort to secure local landmark designation for this culturally significant residence.

 Before Burkle purchased the estate, in February 2017, the City Council voted 8-2 with five absences to deny listing of the Bob and Dolores Hope Estate as a Historic-Cultural Monument (HCM).
 Councilmember David Ryu initiated designation by a Council motion.
-Following Ryu's motion, the City's Cultural Heritage Commission (CHC) voted 4-0 with one absence against recommending designation, a minimum of 10 votes by the City Council was then required to secure the designation.
+Previous to Ryu’s motion, the City’s Cultural Heritage Commission (CHC) voted 4-0 with one absence against recommending designation.
+A minimum of 10 votes by the City Council was then required to secure the designation.
 Councilmembers Wesson and Krekorian cast the dissenting votes.
 Without protection from local landmark designation, the house, and the history it represents remains at risk from future development threats.

 The Conservancy is deeply disappointed in both the final vote by City Council and the CHC’s recommendation against designation, as the Bob and Dolores Hope Estate met the city’s criterion for designation through cultural significance.
 In a city with innumerable properties associated with celebrities, the Hope Estate is unmatched in Los Angeles for its 6-decade history with a single couple associated with the Hollywood entertainment industry.
 Bob Hope was one of America’s most celebrated entertainers of the 20th century, who commissioned this house in 1939, put Toluca Lake on the map as a high-end residential enclave, and actively shaped the estate’s design and expansion throughout his lifetime.